 The amount of time assigned to electives increases from 3 months in the first year to 6 months in the third year.
 Residents may serve on traditional consultation services such as cardiology, gastroenterology, pulmonary, nephrology, hematology-oncology, infectious diseases and other medicine subspecialties.
-In addition, there are core electives that all categorical residents are expected to complete during their training, these are: geriatrics, neurology, HIV/consult and gender.
+In addition, there are core electives that all categorical residents are expected to complete during their training, these are: neurology and HIV/consult.
 Additionally, residents are expected to choose three ambulatory based electives such as dermatology, endocrinology or rheumatology.

 Electives are also available in community medicine, occupational medicine, rehabilitation medicine, gynecology, otolaryngology, ophthalmology, anesthesiology, orthopedics, radiology and pathology.
-Other rotations, including research projects, are often arranged to meet the needs and interests of residents.
+Other rotations, including research projects and an elective in Medical Educaton, are often arranged to meet the needs and interests of residents.

 Medical Consult (PGY-3)

 On the medical consultation service you will perform medical consults for the non-medicine services for a period of two weeks.
 You will also have the opportunity to participate in an interdisciplinary approach to patient care while you co-manage patients with several other non-medical services.
 From this work you will learn the basic tenets of liaison work, master pre-operative patient evaluations and review relevant literature.

 Two weeks of the rotation will be spent with concentrated focus on the management HIV.
 You rotate through several outpatient HIV clinics run by the Infectious Diseases Department.